-Before the Gastroscopy is done you will be asked to remove glasses, (contact lenses can stay in) and to remove any false teeth (a denture pot can be provided).
-Outer clothing, for example coats and jumpers, will need to be taken off.
-The Gastroscopy is usually performed with a local anaesthetic spray to your throat and a sedative injection to minimise discomfort.
+Before the gastroscopy is done you will be asked to remove your glasses, (contact lenses can stay in) and to remove any false teeth (a denture pot is provided).
+Outer clothing such as coats and jumpers will need to be taken off.
+The gastroscopy is performed after you have chosen whether to have a local anaesthetic spray to your throat and / or a sedative injection.